zcorpan/html-parser-book/manuscript/syntax.md

 <a href="?title=Lone+Surrogates&reg">
 ```

-...then `&reg` would be interpreted as a named character reference, which expands to "®", i.e., it's equivalent to:
+…then `&reg` would be interpreted as a named character reference, which expands to "®", i.e., it's equivalent to:

 ```html
 <a href="?title=Lone+Surrogates®">